TrestenPool/Udemy-Spring-MVC-and-Hibernate/README.md

 ### Accessing parameters in the controller and view <a id='3.3'></a>
 > In order to manipulate the model, we must first accept the request into the parameters of the request mapping for the route with `HttpServletRequest request`.
 And also take in the model with `Model model` in our case.

+> To get the query parameter in the model we have the method `request.getParameter()` with the name of the parameter in string format passed through as the argument.

 > ```
 >   @RequestMapping("/processFormVersionTwo")
 >    public String processFormTwo(HttpServletRequest request, Model model){